 The last few days I worked on another pair of fables which I call the waiter and the summoner.
-This time the person that inspired them was me and they illustrates something I have struggled with since childhood: waiting.
-Being part of a large family with a very busy dad I grew up with a lot of waiting around.
+It illustrates something I have struggled with since childhood: waiting.
+Being part of a large family with a very busy dad there was a lot of waiting around.
 But while patience can be a virtue, in my case it became a habit.
 Waiting to go after my dreams, for opportunities to move forward, the right person to show up, the right time to travel, etc. This feeling of waiting for something is always there.

 The main idea behind my fables and the reason they come as a pair is to illustrate the opposite concept and learn how to change.
 So I wondered, what would "not waiting" look like?
-A real rooster crowing at the sun, impatient and calling everyone to wake up!
-Maybe he's a little bossy, but he makes things happen.
-And I have a lot to learn from that ;).
+A real rooster crowing at the sun, letting everyone know it's time to start the day.
+Maybe he's a little bossy but he makes things happen.